 The centro storico of Andria is encircled by roads following the line of the old walls.
 It covers quite a large area.
 You really need a map to find your way around, so we suggest you head for the main square, Piazza Vittorio Emanuele II (also known as Piazza Catuma), the location of a Tourist Information Office (run by the province) where you can get a useful map of the centro storico with the main sights indicated.
 If you arrive by train, look for the statue of a soldier with a bicycle outside the station, turn left and walk for about 200 metres to reach a garden, then turn right into Corso Cavour which takes you right to the piazza, about 10 minutes walk.

 Andria does not promote itself to tourists very well; few of the buildings have the useful information boards outside which are standard in most of Puglia.
 The central area has narrow streets, but is essentially a residential and commercial area, with hardly any pedestrianisation.
 The main sights of historical/cultural interest are a series of churches dotted around the city, their campaniles creating an impressive panorama from a distance.
 Many churches have especially fine baroque interiors, altars especially, so if you get a chance to go inside, take advantage (they are not always open, especially in the afternoon).
-They include:

 La Chiesa di San Francesco was built in the 13th and 14th centuries in Gothic style, but with the interior decorated in baroque style in 1700 and the campanile built in 1769.